varunagarwal315/invideo-solution/README.md

 - Efficient image caching has not been done
 - When images are blurred the offset and cropping has not been set as the ReadMe.md doesn't specify.
 To enable it uncomment `image.position(stage.getPointerPosition());` to get the `(x, y)` offset based on where the mouse was when the image was dropped
 - Downloading image isn't yet implemented
+- Can optimize the image loading process and use `bulkDraw`